TheNishishiro/TheNishishiro/README.md

-This page is a joke, please don't take it seriously, I just love how dumb it sounds when you read it :D
+This page is a joke, don't take it seriously, I just love how dumb it sounds

 ## 🙋‍♂️ About Me